ilyuzan/Java/README.md

-# Final year project
+# Final year project (Android Studio)

-A mobile app for local library
+📚 An Android app for local library that supports a login system, Google Maps, and a catalog of books available for borrowing.